hannah-eichelsdoerfer/SitemapMobileApp/README.md

-# Sitemate Travel Search App
+# Sitemate News Search App

 A simple mobile app built with React Native that calls the News API to search for news articles based on a user's search term.
 The app displays the results in a list format and stores the search history for easy access.